BroncoCTF 2024 - Writeups

 Flag: bronco{crosswords_do_not_increase_shareholder_value}

-We are given a pdf file of a crossword puzzle and it seems that there are white boxes covering the crossword.
+We are given a PDFF file to investigate.
+The PDF file was a crossword puzzle with white boxes covering some sections.
 Initially, I spent an hour doing the crossword puzzle and it lead to no information on the flag.
-Hence I had to ask hints from Discord which mentioned something about lemon juice and paper.
+Hence, I had to ask hints from Discord which mentioned something about lemon juice and paper.
 This obviously means the text “disappeared” as lemon juice on ink produces invisible ink.

-Sadly, I could not solve this challenge before the CTF ended, however, I found out that using a simple CTRL+A reveals the flag (bruh).
+Unfortunately I could not solve this before the CTF ended, but I still attempted it with the help from the author.
+The flag can actually be obtained with a simple CTRL+A (bruh).